 Real Name: Robert Bruce Banner

 Dr Robert Bruce Banner was one of the world’s foremost experts on nuclear physics, and his vast knowledge and prowess in his field taking him into the employ of the United States military, in the hopes he would gain funding for his other, more humanitarian projects, in turn.
 There, Banner was stationed under Airforce General Thaddeus ‘Thunderbolt’ Ross, who had him work on an experimental Gamma Bomb.
 During this time, Bruce met and fell in love with Ross’ daughter, Betty Ross, starting a relationship that would endure despite Bruce’s dark future.
 When the day came about to test his new bomb, Banner was horrified to see a young man, Rick Jones, had broken onto the testing grounds.
 Sacrificing himself to save Rick, Banner rushed onto the grounds and pushed Rick into cover, but was caught in the explosion.
 His cells irradiated by the Gamma radiation, Bruce was cursed with a monstrous, dim-witted alter-ego with God-like strength; becoming an anti-hero of sorts, ‘the strongest one there is’… the ‘Incredible’ Hulk!

-Comics: Avengers: Avengers World, The Last White Event, Adapt or Die!, Time Runs Out, Infinity Gauntlet, Infinity, New Avengers: A Perfect World, The Ultimates: Super-Human
+Comics: AVENGERS: Avengers World, The Last White Event, Infinity, Adapt or Die!, Time Runs Out, INFINITY GAUNTLET, NEW AVENGERS: A Perfect World, THE ULTIMATES: Super-Human

 Real Name: Peter Benjamin Parker